The Link Between Perfectionism and Anxiety in High-Achieving Women

 1. Reducing All-or-Nothing [or] Black & White Thinking

 Perfectionism often manifests in an extreme "all-or-nothing" / "black and white" thoughts.
 For example, "The project has to be perfect, or it is an utter failure."
-In therapy, you will learn to identify and challenge this narrative.
+The therapeutic process helps you learn to identify and challenge this narrative.
 I know it's hard to see now, but it is very liberating to embrace the idea of "good enough" and recognize that your effort doesn’t need to be perfect to be valuable.

 2. Building a Self-Compassion Practice